 You must read and understand these warnings and instructions.
-Failure to follow these warnings and instructions will result in serious injury or death
+Failure to follow these warnings and instructions will result in serious injury or death.

-- Before wearing the garment, you must read and understand the User Instruction, Safety And Training Guide provide with this garment.
+- Before wearing the garment, you must read and understand the User Instruction, Safety And Training Guide provided with this garment.
 The guide explains: 1.
 Critical safety information and protective clothing limitations.
 2. Proper sizing/ adjustment.
 3. Procedures for putting on and removing protective clothing.
 4. How to clean, decontaminate, inspect and store this garment.
 5. Use consistent with NFPA 1500.
-6. Limitations on useful life and retirement procedures. - You should wear this garment only if you have been properly trained and have knowledge of the proper selection, fit, use, care and limitations of protective clothing and equipment. - This garment provides NO PROTECTION against heat and flame. - Exertion in hot conditions may result in heat exhaution or poor judgement.
+6. Limitations on useful life and retirement procedures. - You should wear this garment only if you have been properly trained and have knowledge of the proper selection, fit, use, care and limitations of protective clothing and equipment. - This garment provides NO PROTECTION against heat and flame. - Exertion in hot conditions may result in heat exhaustion or poor judgement.
 If you feel dizziness, dehydration, loss of focus, or shortness of breath, get to a safe area, remove this garment, and seek medical attention. - Do not use this garment if it is damaged or dirty, garments will NOT provide the intended protection.
-ALWAYS follow manufacturer's cleaning instruction. - This garment has a limited useful life and should be retired after 8 hrs of wear.
+ALWAYS follow manufacturer's cleaning instruction. - This garment has a limited useful life and should be retired after 24 hrs of wear or 3 washes whichever occurs first.
 You must inspect regularly and retire when appropriate according to the User Instruction, Safety and Training Guide.
+Download @ www.LIONppe.com